masesgroup/JNet/src/documentation/articles/usageReflector.md

 * **JavadocVersion**: The version of the Javadoc to be associated to the classes, it means the Javadoc tool version used
 * **OriginJavadocJARVersionAndUrls**: A CSV list of keypair of JavadocVersion and OriginJavadocUrl, separated by |, associated to the JARs to be analyzed
 * **DestinationRootPath**: The destination root path where reflected classes will be stored
+* **DestinationCSharpClassPath**: The destination root path where C# reflected classes will be stored
+* **RelativeDestinationCSharpClassPath**: The relative destination root path, respect to DestinationRootPath, where C# reflected classes will be stored
 * **DestinationJavaListenerPath**: The destination root path where Java listener classes will be stored
+* **RelativeDestinationJavaListenerPath**: The destination root path, respect to DestinationRootPath, where Java listener classes will be stored
 * **JavaListenerBasePackage**: The base package name to use when a Java listener class is created
 * **ClassesToAnalyze**: A CSV list of full qualified class names to be analyzed
 * **JarList**: A CSV list of JAR to be analyzed or folders containing the JARs